kmpoon/hlta/README.md

    java -cp ../target/scala-2.11/HLTA.jar:../target/scala-2.11/HLTA-deps.jar tm.hlta.ExtractTopics sample model.bif
    ```

-8. You should now view the topic hierarchy by open the file `sample.html` in the `quickstart` directory.
+8. You can now look at the topic hierarchy by opening the file `sample.html` in the `quickstart` directory.

 # Prerequisites